sideeffect-io/AsyncStateMachine/README.md

 The DSL aims to describe a formal state machine: no side effects, only pure functions!

-Side effects are declared in the *Runtime* where one can map outputs to side effect functions:
+Instead, the `StateMachine` declares **output** _values_ to describe the _intent_ of side effects to be performed, but the _implementation_ of those side effects are declared in the `Runtime` where one can map outputs to side effect functions.
+(Amongst other benefits, this decoupling allows for easier testing of your State Machine without depending on the implementation of the side effects.)

 ```swift
 func close(speed: Int) async -> Event {